-My research interests include software engineering, programming languages, and systems.
+My research interests include software engineering, programming languages, and security.
+My research so far mainly focuses on software maintenance and program repair.

 I am now visiting CASTLE Lab at HKUST, working with professor Shing-Chi Cheung.